Unity-Technologies/ProjectAuditor/Documentation~/index.md

 ## Reporting issues
 If you have issues running Project Auditor in your Unity project, please report them on the [GitHub repository](https://github.com/Unity-Technologies/ProjectAuditor/issues).

-## Requirements
-Project Auditor is meant to be compatible with all versions of Unity, however, the latest [Long-Term Support](https://unity3d.com/unity/qa/lts-releases) version is recommended.

 ## Package contents
 The following table indicates the package directory structure: